alexpaden/identity-ai/templates/missing-template.md

       - Layman-friendly (no obscure jargon).
       - No fluff, no hype.
       - Emphasize clarity and practicality over long-winded detail.
+      - Consider patterns from other.md when relevant.
     </ToneAndStyle>

     <KeyPoint>
-      - Must highlight a specific “missing element.”
+      - Must highlight a specific "missing element."
       - Must show *why* it matters, *what* challenges it creates, and *how* to fix it.
     </KeyPoint>
   </Instructions>